xueboLai/Twitter_sentimental_analysis/README.md

 ### Overviews:

 The project will be developed by following the Cross-Industrial Standard Process for Data Mining, which roughly consists of six steps: Business Insight, Data Understanding, Data Processing, Modeling, Evaluation and Deployment.
 Most of the time for this project would be spent in processing text (data processing).
-The techniques being applied to this project are what we have learnt in NLP classes for this semester, including tf-idf, pca, logistic modeling, bag of words, word embedding and neural network, etc.
+The techniques being applied to this project include tf-idf, pca, logistic modeling, bag of words, word embedding and neural network, etc.

 ### Details of the Projects:

 #### Program
 This is really important.
-Please note that all the coding and results are in the file called "result_program.ipynb".
+Please note that all the coding and results are in the file called "sentiment_analyzer_.ipynb".
 The unlabled tweets data collected by the program is name "outcome1.csv".
 The label for the first 800 tweets in outcome1.csv is in 200y.csv.

 #### Business Insight: